psychoutmedia/sales_email_manager_agent/README.md

 # Sales Email Manager Agent

-A powerful Python tool that leverages OpenAI agents and SendGrid to automate cold email outreach, enforce budget limits, and capture detailed usage analytics for recruiters and development teams.
+A powerful Python tool that leverages OpenAI agents, custom agent tools, and seamless handoff orchestration to automate cold email outreach, enforce budget limits, and capture detailed usage analytics for recruiters and development teams.

-> **Elevator pitch:** A robust AI-driven sales email manager that crafts, sends, and monitors outreach with built-in budget control and usage analytics.
+> **Elevator pitch:** A robust AI-driven sales email manager that crafts, sends, and monitors outreach with built-in budget control, usage analytics, and pluggable persona tools.

 ---

 ## 🔍 Key Features Demonstrated

 * **Modular Agent Framework**: Utilizes multiple GPT-4o-mini personas (Professional, Engaging, Busy) orchestrated by a manager agent to generate optimized email copy.
+* **Agent Tools Ecosystem**: Three specialized sales agent tools—`ColdEmailPersonaPro`, `ColdEmailPersonaEngage`, and `ColdEmailPersonaBusy`—each optimized for different tones and buyer profiles.
-* **Intelligent Agent Orchestration**: The Sales Manager agent invokes each persona tool, compares their generated emails, and picks the single most suitable message to send out.
+* **Intelligent Tool Orchestration & Handoffs**: The Sales Manager agent automatically invokes each persona tool in sequence, evaluates their outputs, and selects the best-performing email.
+Once chosen, it hands off to the **Email Manager** agent for formatting, dispatch, and delivery tracking.
-* **Automated Sending**: Integrated SendGrid function-tool handles email dispatch, complete with error handling and retry logic.
+* **Automated Sending**: Integrated SendGrid function-tool handles email dispatch, complete with error handling, retry logic, and delivery status callbacks.
-* **Budget Enforcement**: Reads per-email cost and cumulative spend, automatically skipping sends when a GBP budget cap is reached.
+* **Budget Enforcement**: Monitors per-email cost against a configurable GBP budget cap; suspends sending when the limit is reached.
-* **Usage Logging**: Logs core ML usage metrics—prompt tokens, completion tokens, total tokens, and cost in GBP—into a CSV (`usage_log.csv`) for auditing and forecasting.
+* **Usage Logging & Analytics**: Logs core ML usage metrics—prompt tokens, completion tokens, total tokens, and cost in GBP—into a CSV (`usage_log.csv`) for auditing, forecasting, and dashboarding.
-* **Timezone-aware Timestamps**: Employs Python’s `datetime.now(timezone.utc)` to generate precise UTC ISO8601 timestamps.
+* **Timezone-aware Timestamps**: Employs Python’s `datetime.now(timezone.utc)` to generate precise UTC ISO8601 timestamps, ensuring consistent logs across regions.
-* **Resilient Data Extraction**: Gracefully handles variations in the usage object structure, ensuring robust token and cost tracking across SDK changes.
+* **Resilient Data Extraction**: Adapts to any changes in the OpenAI SDK’s usage response format, guaranteeing accurate token and cost tracking even after API updates.

+---

+## 🆕 What's New in This Release

+* **Custom Agent Tools**: Three new pluggable agent tools (`ColdEmailPersonaPro`, `ColdEmailPersonaEngage`, `ColdEmailPersonaBusy`) that specialize in tone, style, and industry-specific messaging.
+* **Handoff Architecture**: Seamless agent-to-agent handoffs—Sales Manager → Email Manager—decoupling email content generation from dispatch logic.
+* **Enhanced Configuration**: New `.env` variables to customize agent selection logic, introduce new persona tools, and control handoff parameters.
+* **Extensible Tool Registry**: Auto-discover and register any new agent tool by subclassing `YourToolBaseClass`—no manual updates needed in the main script.

 ---